MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 :::image type="content" source="media/create-site-copilot/copilot-create-site.png" alt-text="The Copilot on Power Pages home with an input field for users to enter a description of the site emphasized.":::

-> [!IMPORTANT]
->
-> - To understand the capabilities and limitations of this feature, see [FAQ for Copilot for site creation](../faqs-generate-site.md).

 ## Prerequisites

 You must enable the [enhanced data model](../admin/enhanced-data-model.md) to use this feature.